2025 World Matchplay: Second round

 Jermaine Wattimena raced into a 4–0 lead against Luke Littler in the opening session of their match.
 Littler won the next two legs but found himself trailing 7–2 as the Dutchman took the next three.
 Littler won six legs in a row to take charge and lead 8–7, before the match entered a tiebreak situation at 10–10.
-Littler went on to hit his preferred double 10 and complete a 13–11 comeback victory.
+Littler went on to hit double 10 and complete a 13–11 comeback victory.
 In his post-match interview, he proclaimed that he was "a world champion for a reason" and admitted that he had "not felt pressure like that since the first round of the world championships."
 The win extended Littler's unbeaten record against Wattimena to 5–0.
 The match between Josh Rock and Michael van Gerwen also required extra legs to decide a winner.
 Van Gerwen opened the contest with a 150 checkout to break Rock's throw and initially led 5–1.
-However, at 9–6, Van Gerwen missed opportunities to extend his lead and allowed Rock to win four consecutive legs and take control for the first time, a run of legs that included a 152 checkout.
+However, at 9–6, Van Gerwen missed opportunities to extend his lead and allowed Rock to win four consecutive legs and take the lead the first time, a run of legs that included a 152 checkout.
 Van Gerwen landed a 138 finish to level the score at 10–10 and send the match to a tiebreaker, but Rock pinned double 16 to win 13–11 and eliminate the three-time champion.
 Rock commented that his heart was "pumping throughout the whole game" and called the match "one of the best games" he had been involved in.
 Gerwyn Price recorded a three-dart average of 108.73 and hit eight 180s in a dominant 11–3 victory over Chris Dobey; he took pride in his performance by saying: "The middle part of the game I felt like I couldn't miss."
 Andrew Gilding reached a second successive World Matchplay quarter-final by beating Dirk van Duijvenbode 11–5.